Bloch-Lorentz magnetoresistance oscillations in delafossites: Results

 We perform numerical integration of Eq.\eqref{eq:conduc_Bz}, with the result shown in Fig.~\ref{fig:out-exp}.
 The model qualitatively agrees with the experimental data at the small tilt angles from the \(xy\)-plane.
-However, the disagreement increases with \(B_z\), likely due to our calcuation assuming translational invariance along \(y\) direction.
+However, the disagreement increases with \(B_z\), likely due to our calculation approximating side boundary scattering with a constant relaxation time.
 This is likely a crude approximation because the sample length \(L\) is shorter than \(W\) in the experiment.
-The extension of the theory to a realistic sample geometry is straightforward---especially since one may still compute \(g\) for every trajectory independely---but it strongly increases the computational costs, and therefore we consider it unjustified for the purposes of our study.
+The extension of the theory to a realistic sample geometry is straightforward---especially since one may still compute \(g\) for every trajectory independently---but it strongly increases the computational costs, and therefore we consider it unjustified for our study.